Jac-Zac/Thesis/piano.md

 - Command I used to extract sudo find . -type f -exec mv -f {} ../full_images \;

 ### TODO

-- Work on TPU support on kaggle

-- This might be useful: ```https://mindee.github.io/doctr/``` maybe work with it together with Donut
+- This might be useful: `https://mindee.github.io/doctr/` maybe work with it together with Donut

 - Sweeps in wb

-- Take a look at this: ```https://huggingface.co/docs/transformers/transformers_agents```
+- Take a look at this: `https://huggingface.co/docs/transformers/transformers_agents`

 - do something like this https://www.youtube.com/watch?v=71EOM5__vkI and use ocr